-In this question, identify the level of your financial commitment to evaluating societal impact in the strategic giving program identified in Part 1.
-For example, if you contributed \$100 to the program and \$10 to the impact evaluation of that program, the answer to Part 3 of Question VI.C. would be 10%.
+Also, please identify the level of your financial commitment to evaluating societal impact in the strategic giving program identified in Part 1.
+For example, if you contributed \$100 to the program and \$10 to the impact evaluation of that program, the answer would be 10%.